Indonesia, Malaysia agree to open vaccinated traffic lanes - ExBulletin

 Indonesia, Malaysia agree to open vaccinated traffic lanes

-JAKARTA, Nov.
-10 (Xinhua) – Indonesia and Malaysia on Wednesday agreed to open phased vaccine lanes to boost economic recovery at a meeting held at the Indonesian Presidential Palace in Bogor, in West Java.
+Jakarta, November 11 Indonesia and Malaysia have agreed to gradually open up vaccinated traffic lanes to stimulate economic recovery.

-The meeting on cooperation on this special arrangement took place during the visit of Malaysian Prime Minister Ismail Sabri Yaakob and Indonesian President Joko Widodo met at the latter’s presidential palace in Bogor, West Java.
+The meeting on cooperation on this special arrangement took place during the visit of Malaysian Prime Minister Ismail Sabri Yaakob and Indonesian President Joko Widodo to the latter’s presidential palace in Bogor, West Java, reported the Xinhua News Agency.

 “As close neighbors and peoples of a common race, we must strengthen cooperation based on the principle of respect and mutual benefit.
 To support economic recovery, we have agreed to establish a phased travel corridor.” , Jokowi said, as chairman. known, said at a joint press conference.